 8. Choose Textural Wall Coverings

-While regular wallpapers seem safer, textural wallpapers make everything special and eye-catching.
-Styles like grasscloth and cork provide exactly what you need for distinctive appeal.
+While regular wallpapers seem safer, textural wallpapers make everything special.
+Styles like grasscloth and cork provide exactly what you need for a plethora of focal points and distinctive appeal.

 Read also – 20 Common Interior Design Mistakes